naveenbabumsm/Unveiling-Cinema-Trends-A-Deep-Dive-into-IMDb-Data-Using-SQL/README.md

-# Unveiling Cinema Trends: A Deep Dive into IMDb Data Using SQL
+# Unveiling Cinema Trends: A Deep Dive into IMDB Data Using SQL

 ## Project Overview
 An Indian film production company, known for producing several blockbuster movies, is planning its first global release in 2022.
 Traditionally focused on the Indian market, the company now aims to expand its reach to a global audience.
 To ensure the success of this new venture, the company has sought a data-driven approach to plan every aspect of the project.